Last Updated on January 30, 2023

 More Waterfalls Park Facts

-Waterfalls Park is also known as Bobby McLean Park.
+Waterfalls Park is also known as Bobby McLean Memorial Park.
 The Newland Volunteer Fire Department maintains the park and you can do your part to help them by leaving no trace.
 We’ll mention more about that shortly.

 The actual waterfall is a double-tiered series of cascades that totals about 50 feet.
 The flow of water depends on recent rainfall.